apetbrz/nos-budget-app/README.md

 # nos-budget-app

-The beginnings of a budgetting webservice I am writing, using Vue/Vuex and Express.js.
+The beginnings of a budgeting webservice I am writing, using Vue/Vuex and Express.js.

 to start dev environment, run this in bash: